igorr00/simple-gRPC-API/README.md

   1. Create new users while checking if a user with the same email already exists
   2. Delete one user
   3. Fetch and display all users
+  4. Fetch and display all users with the specified name